godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 Our target for minimally complete support is focused on Git currently.
 By the end, we should be able to display file diffs in the editor, commit changes, stage/unstage files and extract other types of important metadata for use in the editor.

-### How do we plan to manage distributed and centralised VCS?
+### How do we plan to manage distributed and centralized VCS?

-We plan to split the API into two when the time comes to implement a centralised VCS.
+We plan to split the API into two when the time comes to implement a centralized VCS.
 This is a development style decision amongst many others as suggested by my mentors, Groud and jahd, so that we make as much progress as we can without worrying about a problem that will only come once in the future.

 ### Which VCS are planned for support?

-Although we will be focusing only on Git for the duration of this year's GSoC, we also recognise that Perforce and SVN are also some widely used VCS candidates for future support.
+Although we will be focusing only on Git for the duration of this year's GSoC, we also recognize that Perforce and SVN are also some widely used VCS candidates for future support.

-We should theoretically support all publically available VCSs so that integrating them into Godot is much easier by just implementing an API correctly and not worrying about how the data should be displayed in the editor.
+We should theoretically support all publicly available VCSs so that integrating them into Godot is much easier by just implementing an API correctly and not worrying about how the data should be displayed in the editor.

 ### Coming up next

-For the remaining of the coding period, I will be focusing on getting data from Git displayed in the editor, in different forms of commits, diffs, staging areas, and initialisation of Git dotfiles, to name a few.
-Since one of the long term goals is to keep the API independent of each VCS' specifities, I will also be paying attention to the design I will be using in the future to create the VCS API.
+For the remaining of the coding period, I will be focusing on getting data from Git displayed in the editor, in different forms of commits, diffs, staging areas, and initialization of Git dotfiles, to name a few.
+Since one of the long term goals is to keep the API independent of each VCS' specifics, I will also be paying attention to the design I will be using in the future to create the VCS API.
 In the end, we will be putting the entire integration in a GDNative plugin so as to provide a plug-and-play-like experience with the Git interaction implementation.

-You can also have a look at my [personal devlogs](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs) to have a deeper look into what all decisions are going into realising this integration.
+You can also have a look at my [personal devlogs](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs) to have a deeper look into what all decisions are going into realizing this integration.

 -----